 John 14:15-18 (NKJV)15 "If you love Me, keep My commandments.16 And I will pray the Father, and He will give you another Helper, that He may abide with you forever--17 the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you.18 I will not leave you orphans; I will come to you.

-Being thankful at all times helps us to focus on the fact that God is in control and working all things together for good regardless of how they may seem to us.
+Being thankful always helps us to focus on the fact that God is in control and working all things together for good regardless of how they may seem to us.
 Our perspective is limited by time and space and God’s perspective has no limits.
-Because we are thankful and know that God is in control of everything and that He has no limitations we can say with conviction;
+Because we are thankful and know that God is in control of everything and that He has no limitations we can say with conviction.

 Romans 8:28 (NKJV) And we know that all things work together for good to those who love God, to those who are the called according to His purpose.